Dance Class Descriptions

 hip hop kids (ages 5-7): This class serves as an introduction to hip hop dance for the younger student.
 Using games and music, the class focuses on rhythm, musicality and basic footwork.
 It is a great way to get kids moving!

-hip hop level I (ages 7-12): great for beginner/intermediate level dancers looking for a fun, upbeat class.
+hip hop level I (ages 7-9 and 10-12): great for beginner/intermediate level dancers looking for a fun, upbeat class.

-hip hop level II (ages 13-18): incorporates more intricate choreography and movement with faster-paced routines and music.
+hip hop level II (ages 10-12 and 13-18): incorporates more intricate choreography and movement with faster-paced routines and music.

 Jazz dance is an exploration of style and presentation.
 Classes emphasize musicality and body alignment, conditioning, stretch and strengthening, rhythm and stylization as well as fun and innovative choreography.

 kiddie jazz (ages 4 - 6): Kiddie jazz is an introductory class with jazz basics to fun and kid-friendly music.
 Dancers will learn the beginning steps of jazz and work on picking up choreography sequences that fuse together style and technique.